gipplab/LaCASt-Artifact/README.md

 ## FAQ

+**What does failed/successful test case mean?**
+A single test case refers to an equation in the DLMF.
+If a single formula contains multiple equations in the DLMF, the formula is split up into multiple test cases.
+In case of symbolic evaluations, a failed test case means that all(!) of the symbolic simplifications failed to return the expected output.
+In our test setup, we simplify the difference of the left- and right-hand side of an equation and check if the output is equal to 0.
+Hence, the test is successful if one of the simplifications (in Maple, multiple simplification methods are used) returned 0.
+In case of numeric evaluations, on the other hand, a single test case is numerically computed for multiple test values.
+Here, we enter the test values and check if the numeric computation for these values result in a difference of the left- and right-hand side of 0 (or roughly 0 due to machine accuracy that must be applied for numeric calculations).
+In contrast to symbolic test cases, a numeric test case is called successful if all test values resulted in a difference equal to 0.
+A numeric test case is called "failed" if just one numeric test value caused a difference between the left- and right-hand side of an equation.

 **My results do not match yours.**
 As pointed out in the beginning, there are many possible reasons why a specific test-case returns a different outcome on our machine compared to our reference (different CPU/RAM, different CAS version, etc.).
 In general, the discrepancy should be marginal and only occur in a couple of cases (less than 1% overall).
 If it happens in many cases, however, it might be an indication that something went wrong.
 Please contact us in this case.